JackThompson101/a3--jackthompson101/README.md

 2. Implement your project with the above requirements.
 Consider beginning by converting your A2 assignment.
 First, change the server to use express.
 Then, modify the server to use MongoDB instead of storing data locally.
-Last but not least, implement user accounts and login using Passport Local Strategy.
+Last but not least, implement user accounts and login using the browser window's localStorage.
 User accounts and login is a difficult part of this assignment, so budget your time accordingly.
 3. Ensure that your project has the proper naming scheme as previous assignments except starting with "a3-" so we can find it.